lstrobel/ultimate-chinese/CONTRIBUTING.md

 When possible, try to stay consistent with the categories already present in the deck.

+#### Nouns

+WIP

+Don't include articles or determiners in the definition.
+For example, "a cat" should be "cat".

+You don't need to add the classfier if the only classifier is 個.
+Do add 個 if it is a valid classifier, but the word also has other classifiers.

 #### Adjectives

 Adjectives are a subclass of stative verbs in Chinese.
 They are not strictly adjectives, but rather a type of verb that describes a state.
 However, we use the term "adjective" for ease of understanding.
 Learners should be aware of the quirks of Chinese adjectives.